Access4Learning/sif3-framework-dotnet/Documentation/To do list.md

 - Convert the Sif.Framework.EntityFramework.Tests Project to an SDK style project.
 - Update all AutoMapper mapping definitions to use the new Profile mechanism.
 - Replace the HttpUtils class with a RestSharp implementation.
+- Rename the Sif.Framework.Model directory to Sif.Framework.Models.
+- Rename the Sif.Framework.Service directory to Sif.Framework.Services.

 ## .NET 6 upgrade